vBJohannes/RoadMarkerBot/README.md

 A detailed list of the config files needed for the base station can be found [HERE](./rover/config.md).

 A detailed list of the config files needed for the survey tool can be found [HERE](./rover/config.md).

+A detailed list of config files and parts for the Ground Control Station can be found [HERE](./gcs/readme.md)